-Our people are our greatest asset and we must strive supporting our people, recognising that periods of to ensure staff feel valued, are equipped and enabled change and uncertainty are difficult for everyone and in the work they do and given opportunities to develop ensuring that staff are equipped and enabled to adapt both professionally and personally.
-We want to be an to any new structures and to continue to take forward organisation where people want to work and are proud the important work set out in this plan. to be part of.
-All staff working in PHA should have a Culture is key to the success of any organisation.
-We common understanding of public health and have a must continue to develop into an organisation where: shared sense of purpose, feel valued and supported and have opportunities to upskill, develop and progress our culture and values are clear in everyone's in their career.
+Our people are our greatest asset and we must strive to ensure staff feel valued, are equipped and enabled in the work they do and given opportunities to develop both professionally and personally.
+We want to be an organisation where people want to work and are proud to be part of.
+All staff working in PHA should have a common understanding of public health and have a shared sense of purpose, feel valued and supported and have opportunities to upskill, develop and progress in their career.

 We must ensure a multidisciplinary workforce which is highly skilled in the area of public health to ensure effective and appropriate preparation for future threats and that we are agile, designed to deliver and able to manage emerging risks to health.
 The PHA currently is the lead organisation in the delivery of the Public Health Specialty Training Programme for people wishing to become Consultants in Public Health.
-It is important that the quality and standards of this training programme are maintained in order to safequard the future workforce.
+It is important that the quality and standards of this training programme are maintained in order to safeguard the future workforce.